ahmetugsuz/Image-filtering/README.md

 Where you need to pass arguments for `<image_path>` and `<arguments>`

-See the full list of arguments using:
+See the full list of arguments, using:
 ```bash
 python3 -m instapy --help
 ```